jhill1/SEPwC/source/Revision_control_4.inc.rst

     +++ b/mars.txt
     @@ -1 +1,2 @@
-     Cold and dry, but everything is my favourite colour +The two moons may be a problem for werewolves
+     Cold and dry, but everything is my favourite colour +The two moons may be a problem for satellite

 The output is cryptic because
 it is actually a series of commands for tools like editors and ``patch``